-Consent Condition Requirement Evidence collected Independent Audit Findings and Recommendations Compliance Status 10 The Applicant shall prepare and implement a Soil, Water and Leachate Management Plan for the development in consultation with the City of Botany Bay Council, NOW and the EPA and to the satisfaction of the Secretary.
+The Applicant shall prepare and implement a Soil, Water and Leachate Management Plan for the development in consultation with the City of Botany Bay Council, NOW and the EPA and to the satisfaction of the Secretary.
 This plan must be prepared and implemented by a suitably qualified and experienced person and be submitted for approval prior to commencement of construction.
-The plan must include: (a) a site water balance that: • identifies the source of all water collected or stored on site, including rainfall, stormwater and groundwater; • includes details of all water use on site and any discharges; and • describes the measures that will be implemented to minimise water use on site. (b) an erosion and sediment control plan that: • is consistent with the requirements in the latest version of the Blue Book Volume 1 and Volume 2B; • identifies the activities on site that could cause soil erosion and generate sediment; and • describe the measures that will be implemented to: o minimise soil erosion and the transport of sediment to downstream waters, including the location, function and capacity of any erosion and sediment control structures and maintain these structures over time; o ensure that any topsoil stockpiles on site are suitably managed to ensure that the topsoil in these stockpiles can be beneficially used in the proposed revegetation and rehabilitation of the site. (c) a leachate management plan that: • includes final detailed design specifications of the leachate management and collection system on site. (d) a stormwater management plan that: • is consistent with the guidance in the latest version of the Blue Book Volume 1 and Volume 2B; • includes final detailed design specifications for the stormwater management and collection system; and • demonstrates how the requirements of Condition 9 of this schedule has been addressed. (e) a surface water, groundwater and leachate monitoring program that includes: • baseline data; • details of the proposed monitoring network; and • the parame The Auditors sighted the Soil, Water and Leachate Management Plan (Document Code: PLA-NSW-XXX-XXX-1) dated 23 June 2016.
-None Compliant
+The plan must include:

+- (a) a site water balance that: - identifies the source of all water collected or stored on site, including rainfall, stormwater and groundwater; - includes details of all water use on site and any discharges; and - describes the measures that will be implemented to minimise water use on site. - (b) an erosion and sediment control plan that: - is consistent with the requirements in the latest version of the Blue Book Volume 1 and Volume 2B; - identifies the activities on site that could cause soil erosion and generate sediment; and - describe the measures that will be implemented to: - minimise soil erosion and the transport of sediment to downstream waters, including the location, function and capacity of any erosion and sediment control structures and maintain these structures over time; - ensure that any topsoil stockpiles on site are suitably managed to ensure that the topsoil in these stockpiles can be beneficially used in the proposed revegetation and rehabilitation of the site. - (c) a leachate management plan that: - includes final detailed design specifications of the leachate management and collection system on site. - (d) a stormwater management plan that: - is consistent with the guidance in the latest version of the Blue Book Volume 1 and Volume 2B; - includes final detailed design specifications for the stormwater management and collection system; and - demonstrates how the requirements of Condition 9 of this schedule has been addressed. - (e) a surface water, groundwater and leachate monitoring program that includes: - baseline data; - details of the proposed monitoring network; and - the parameters for testing and respective trigger levels for action

+The Auditors sighted the Soil, Water and Leachate Management Plan (Document Code: PLA-NSW-XXX-XXX-1) dated 23 June 2016.